sysco-middleware/sysco-middleware.github.io/_posts/2019-04-07-How-To-Document-Business-Requirements.md

 ### Types of Requirement Documents ###

 For requirements documenting, there are usually used templates which contain the sections that must be covered within.
-Generally, business requirements are documented into a document widely-known as Business Requirement Document (BRD).
+Generally, business requirements are documented into a document widely-known as Business Requirements Document (BRD).
 If requirements are already known and agreed before beginning with the project, they can be already stated in the project statement document.
 Here are listed some of requirements documents which are created within a project:
-1. Business Requirement Document (BRD)
+1. Business Requirements Document (BRD)
-2. Functional Requirement Document (FRD) as a stand-alone document, or a part of the BRD
+2. Functional Requirements Document (FRD) as a stand-alone document, or a part of the BRD
 3. Use Case Document
 4. Stakeholder Analysis Document
 5. Gap Analysis Document